 by Dan Smith

 Email rules.
-It’s replaced the old fashioned letter and made snail mail obsolete for most written personal communications.
+It’s replaced the old fashioned letter, and made snail mail obsolete for most written personal communications.
 Right?
 If you think so … you are wrong!
-When it comes to book marketing, it’s important to understand that over-reliance on email may be hurting your chances for promotion.
+And when it comes to book marketing, it’s important to understand that over-reliance on email may be hurting your chances for promotion.

 Ask yourself this question: Are you more likely to open a hand-addressed letter or one email of the likely hundreds you receive a day?

 Then consider some facts about email versus snail mail that may surprise you:

 · According to a study by www.smartinsights.com, the open rate for “media and publishing” emails was 22.26% (http://www.smartinsights.com/email-marketing/email-communications-strategy/statistics-sources-for-email-marketing/)

 · According to a USPS study, over 60% of direct mail recipients were influenced to visit promoted website.

 · And, from Thomson Reuters: